raphiniert-com/homepage/content/authors/admin/_index.md

 - Visitors
 ---

 Raphael Scheible is a computer scientist located at Freiburg im Breisgau in Germany.
 His research interests include medical computer science, natural language processing and medical imaging.
-He works at the Institute of Medical Biometry and Statistics (IMBI) at the Albert-Ludwigs-Universität Freiburg, which is part of the [MIRACUM project](https://miracum.org).
+He currently works at the Institute for AI and Informatics in Medicine (AIIM) at the The University Hospital
+Klinikum rechts der Isar of the Technical University of Munich, which is part of the [DIFUTURE project](https://difuture.de).

 In 2016 Raphael decided to accept Jesus Christ as his Lord and saviour and asked him to forgive all his sins.
 Consequently, he became a [born again Christian](https://en.wikipedia.org/wiki/Born_again#Evangelicalism).
 Now, he volunteers as a leader of a prayergroup at the local church [Christengemeinde Freiburg](https://cgfr.de).
 When he got born again and freed from the demons he was possessed of, his life changed dramatically for the better and he became a new person.
 Read more about it [here](jesus).